 15. The outputs from applying the RAWES approach can be used to inform subsequent quantitative assessments of targeted ecosystem services, by effectively providing an initial screening, or in more general local or national policy frameworks and decision-making process such as environmental impact assessments.
 It is recognized that rapid assessment does not replace a comprehensive field assessment.

-16. The process for applying the RAWES approach comprises three principle activities: preparation, field assessment and information management.
-Simple graphics are provided in Figure 3 to inform this process.
+16. The process for applying the RAWES approach comprises three principle activities: preparation, field assessment and information management (Table 3).

 Table 3.
 Process for applying the RAWES approach.